-Source: More in Common, August 2024 Too soft Reset on the less assured start on the economy Which of the following will be most important to you in judging the success of the Labour Government after 5 years?
+Reset on the less assured start on the economy Which of the following will be most important to you in judging the success of the Labour Government after 5 years?
 Select up to three.

-The government's change mandate is first and foremost to fix a country which feels broken - their mandate is not principally on fixing the public finance - which comes behind NHS waiting lists, the cost of living and lowering immigration in our recent polling.
-While fixing the public finances is an important step towards achieving progress on those practical and policy objectives. it's a means to an end for most voters, not an end in and of itself and certainly was not front of mind as people cast their ballots.
+The government's change mandate is first and foremost to fix a country which feels broken - not principally on fixing the public finances, which comes behind NHS waiting lists, the cost of living and lowering immigration in our recent polling.
+While fixing the public finances is an important step towards achieving progress on those practical and policy objectives, it's a means to an end for most voters, not an end in and of itself.
+It was certainly not front of mind as people cast their ballots.